sqlsizer/ps-sqlsizer/README.md

 The module can help you with:
  - making a copy of a Microsoft SQL database with a subset of data from the original database
  - doing selective compare of databases (comparing only data that you are interested in)
- - tracking changes to data that you are interested in
  - copying schemas and tables to the same or different database
- - doing simple data integrity verifications
+ - doing selective data integrity verifications (SHA2_512)
  - getting the schema object model that you can use to implement your own data management logic
  - removing unwanted data from database
  - removing large amount of data from database in safe way (with log file that will not grow that much)
- - finding recent changes to your data in whole database
+ - tracking changes to data that you are interested in
+ - editing foreign keys
  - GDPR tasks

 # How to find subset you need